-"Remuneration Payable" at 31 December 2022 and 2021 includes, among other remuneration payable in respect of the bonus paid by the Company to its employees and the contribution it makes to a compulsory compensation fund in Milan, which are paid at the beginning of 2023 and 2022, respectively.
+The heading "Outstanding Remuneration Payments" as of 31 December, 2023 and 2022, includes, among other outstanding remuneration payments, bonuses distributed by the Company to its employees, which are paid at the beginning of the 2024 and 2023 financial years, respectively (see Note 1.e).

-Other "Accruals and Deferred Income" at 31 December 2022 and 2021 includes, mainly, the accruals and deferred income arising from the Company's activity.
+Other "Accruals and Deferred Income" at 31 December 2023 and 2022 includes, mainly, the accruals and deferred income arising from the Company's activity.

-14. Other liabilities
+13. Other liabilities

-The detail of "Other Liabilities" at 31 December 2022 and 2021 is as follows:
+The detail of "Other Liabilities" at 31 December 2023 and 2022 is as follows: